mapbender/mapbender-starter/CONTRIBUTING.md

 This allows smaller custom builds when the builder is certain that those parts of Mapbender are not being used.

-For example, an application that only use map view and did not need [Digitizer] functionality.
+For example, it is possible to create an application which only uses map view and did not need [Digitizer] functionality.

-In the future release any module may be excluded except for the core.
+Future [Mapbender] releases may be able to exclude any additional modules apart from the core application.

-In the past the development bundles were part of the git [submodules].
+In the past, the development bundles were part of the git [submodules].

-Now the days each module should be an own git repository and reuse the same directory structure.
+Today each module should be in an own git repository and reuse the same directory structure.

 ## Rules